March 11, 2020

 Separate from Takata’s exploding airbag recall that affected 100 million vehicles and has been linked to at least 25 deaths worldwide, the latest defect affects front driver Non-Azide Driver Inflators (NADI) that have insufficient seals which may deteriorate over time when exposed to moisture.
 As a result, the inflators may explode too quickly causing airbags to rupture, possibly striking the driver or passengers with metal fragments.
 The airbags could also underinflate, failing to protect motorists.
 At least one person is believed to have died due to the defect.

 According to news reports, Takata claims to have produced 4.5 million of the inflators worldwide in the late 1990s, but the manufacturer believes the majority of the devices are installed in older vehicles that are no longer in use.

+Investigations are still ongoing to determine which vehicles are affected.
 So far, the following has been reported:

-More than 116,000 BMW 3-Series cars from model years 1999 to 2001 are included in the recall, 8,000 of which are 323i and 328i sedans made from the 1999 model year that BMW says are sure to be affected and should be parked.
+More than 116,000 BMW 3-Series cars from model years 1999 to 2001 are included in the recall, 8,000 of which are 323i and 328i sedans made from the 1999 model year that BMW says are high-risk and sure to be affected and should be parked.